Make a Reservation

 See photos of treks on our Facebook page!

 Each campsite has a per night fee based on capacity.
 In addition to the camping fee, you will pay a per person fee for each trek that you reserve.
 The “Trek to Martin’s Cove” and the “Trek at Sixth Crossing” cost $3 per person.
-The “Trek over Rocky Ridge” costs $8 per person ($3 plus a $5 permit fee required by the BLM).
-The amphitheaters and square dancing corrals are reserved at no cost.
+The “Trek over Rocky Ridge” costs $9 per person ($3 plus a $6 permit fee required by the Bureau of Land Management).

 As long as there is availability in the site’s schedule, a group of 25 or fewer people can schedule a trek with a minimum of one week’s notice.